profrobwells/Visualizing_State_Local_Economy/Aversa-Wells_Sabew_Presentation.md

 Download Tableau Public
 -----------------------

-If you don't have Tableau Public yet, here is the download link.
+> <https://public.tableau.com/en-us/s/>

 We'll configure this in the second part of the presentation, but you can start the download now.
 It is a 400 mb download that will take 1.46 GB on your hard drive.

-> <https://public.tableau.com/en-us/s/>
+Also, you will need to create a Tableau Public account.

 <br>
 ----